 Where They Live

 There are three groups of Atlantic salmon: North American, European, and Baltic.
 These groups are found in the waters of North America, Iceland, Greenland, Europe, and Russia.
 Atlantic salmon spawn in the coastal rivers of northeastern North America, Iceland, Europe, and northwestern Russia.
 After spawning, they migrate through various portions of the North Atlantic Ocean.
 European and North American populations of Atlantic salmon intermix while living in the ocean, where they share summer feeding grounds off Greenland.
 The North American group historically ranged from northern Quebec to Newfoundland and to Long Island Sound.
 This group includes Canadian populations and U.S. populations.
-In Canada, healthy populations still exist throughout the historical range, but many populations are severely depleted.
+In Canada, healthy populations still exist today, however, many populations are severely depleted.

 Lifespan & Reproduction

 Atlantic salmon have a complex life history and go through several stages that affect their behavior, appearance, and habitat needs.
-They are anadromous, which means that they are born in freshwater, migrate to the ocean as adults, and then return upriver to spawn.
+They are anadromous, which means that they are born in freshwater, migrate to the ocean as juveniles, and then return upriver to spawn as adults.

 When spawning in the fall, the female salmon uses its tail to dig nests in the gravel where the eggs are deposited.
 These nests are called redds.
 Over winter, the eggs develop into very small salmon called alevin.
 In the spring, the alevin swim out of the redd and are then called fry.
 Fry grow into parr, which are only 2 inches long and are camouflaged to protect them from predators.
 For 2 to 3 years, the parr grow in freshwater before transforming into smolts in the early spring.
 The silvery smolts’ gills and organs change, allowing them to swim to the ocean where they spend 1 to 2 years maturing into adults.

-The adult Atlantic salmon, or kelt, returns to the river where it was born to lay eggs.
-After spawning in freshwater, the kelt can swim back to the ocean and possibly return to spawn again.
+The adult Atlantic salmon return to the river where they were born to lay eggs.
+After spawning in freshwater, the adults, now called kelts, swim back to the ocean to possibly return to spawn again in future years.

 Females returning to spawn after two winters at sea lay an average of 7,500 eggs.
 Out of these eggs, only about 15 to 35 percent will survive to the fry stage.

 Atlantic salmon populations are exposed to a variety of threats.
-The most significant threats to their survival include impediments—such as dams and culverts—that block their access to quality habitat, ongoing subsistence fisheries off the shores of Greenland, and changing conditions at sea.
-Salmon also face many other threats that affect their survival, such as poor water quality, degraded freshwater habitats from land use practices, disease, predation from introduced and invasive species, and interbreeding with escaped fish raised on farms for commercial aquaculture.
+The most significant threats to their survival include impediments—such as dams and culverts—that block their access to quality habitat, low freshwater productivity, ongoing fisheries off the shores of Greenland, and changing conditions at sea.
+Salmon also face many other threats that affect their survival, such as poor water quality, degraded freshwater habitats from land use practices, fish diseases, predation from introduced and invasive species, and interbreeding with escaped fish raised on farms for commercial aquaculture.
 All of these factors are compounded by climate change and Atlantic salmon are the most vulnerable finfish in this region to this overriding stressor.

 Gulf of Maine Distinct Population Segment of Atlantic Salmon

-The Gulf of Maine DPS of Atlantic salmon is one of NOAA Fisheries’ Species in the Spotlight.
-This initiative is a concerted, agency-wide effort to spotlight and save the most highly at-risk marine species.
+The Gulf of Maine DPS of Atlantic salmon is one of NOAA Fisheries Species in the Spotlight.
+This initiative is a concerted, agency-wide effort launched in 2015 to spotlight and save the most highly at-risk marine species.

 Atlantic salmon are an iconic species of the Northeast.
 They once returned by the hundreds of thousands to most major rivers along the northeastern United States, but now only return in small numbers to rivers in central and eastern Maine (Androscoggin to Dennys).

 In the 1900s, Atlantic salmon from Maine were so highly valued that, for more than 80 years, the first one caught in the Penobscot River each spring was presented to the U.S. president.
 The last presidential salmon was caught in May 1992, because there are now too few adult salmon to sacrifice even one.

 Atlantic salmon once supported lucrative commercial and recreational fisheries in New England.
-Before this, they were of great cultural and historical importance to Native American tribes in Maine.
-Atlantic salmon supported important fisheries that were a main food source for the tribes.
+They were of great cultural and historical importance to Native American tribes in Maine, as well as a source of food.
 If this iconic species goes extinct, the services it once provided to the American and Native American people will be lost.

 Where Gulf of Maine Atlantic Salmon Live

-The Gulf of Maine population has declined significantly since the late 19th century.
+The Gulf of Maine population of Atlantic salmon has declined significantly since the late 19th century.
 Historically, dams, overfishing, and pollution led to large declines in salmon abundance.
 Improvements in water quality and stocking from hatcheries helped rebuild populations to nearly 5,000 adults by 1985, but in the early 1990s there was a substantial decrease in marine survival that contributed to a significant population decline.
 As a result, the average number of salmon returning to GOM rivers annually is only around 1,200.